vala-lang/vala-docs/source/tutorials/programming-language/main/03-00-object-oriented-programming/03-06-inheritance.rst

        }
    }

-*data* is an instance data member of *!SuperClass*.
-There will be a member of this type in every instance of *!SuperClass*, and it is declared ``private`` so will only be accessible by code that is a part of *!SuperClass*.
+*data* is an instance data member of *SuperClass*.
+There will be a member of this type in every instance of *SuperClass*, and it is declared ``private`` so will only be accessible by code that is a part of *SuperClass*.

-*protected_method* is an instance method of *!SuperClass*.
-You will be able to execute this method only an instance of *!SuperClass* or of one of its subclasses, and only from code that belongs to *!SuperClass* or one of its subclasses - this latter rule being the result of the ``protected`` modifier.
+*protected_method* is an instance method of *SuperClass*.
+You will be able to execute this method only an instance of *SuperClass* or of one of its subclasses, and only from code that belongs to *SuperClass* or one of its subclasses - this latter rule being the result of the ``protected`` modifier.

 *public_static_method* has two modifiers.
-The ``static`` modifier means that this method may be called without owning an instance of *!SuperClass* or of one of its subclasses.
+The ``static`` modifier means that this method may be called without owning an instance of *SuperClass* or of one of its subclasses.
 As a result, this method will not have access to a ``this`` reference when it is executed.
-The ``public`` modifier means that this method can be called from any code, no matter its relationship with *!SuperClass* or its subclasses.
+The ``public`` modifier means that this method can be called from any code, no matter its relationship with *SuperClass* or its subclasses.

 Given these definitions, an instance of *SubClass* will contain all three members of *SuperClass*, but will only be able to access the non-private members.
 External code will only be able to access the public method.